mjusman/mjusman/README.md

 - 👋 Hi, I’m Mahmud Jibril Usman known as M.J Usman
-- 👀 I’m interested in Javascript, Typescript, React, React Native and Node.JS
+- 👀 I’m a full stack developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m good at Javascript, Typescript, React, React Native and Node.JS
-- 💞️ I’m looking to collaborate on my idears.
+- 💞️ I’m interested in new technologies such AI.
 - 📫 How to reach me? email: mahmud.jibril@ymail.com

 <!---